-This server supports up to three double-width or five single-width accelerators.
+This server supports up to three double width or five single width accelerators.
 The accelerator/GPU can be installed into the primary, secondary, or tertiary position.
 This procedure shows an installation in the secondary position.
-However, the same procedure can be used to install in the primary or tertiary position.

 WARNING: To reduce the risk of personal injury, electric shock, or damage to the equipment, remove the power cord to remove power from the server.
 The front panel Power On/Standby button does not completely shut off system power.
 Portions of the power supply and some internal circuitry remain active until AC power is removed.